Mohneesh1258/Inshorts-API/readme.md

 ## Response Format

-The response JSON Object looks something like this -
+The response JSON code for this project-

 ```JSON
 {